barryclark/jekyll-now/_posts/2015-9-10-Setting-Up-a-Blog.md

 Now that my Blog is deployed to GitHub Pages, I want to connect it to my website at `danreynolds.ca`.
 To do that, I setup a `CNAME` in my site's DNS records, which forwards my subdomain `blog` to the Pages site.

+Finally, I had to add a `CNAME` file in the root of the blog repository containing **only** the name of the custom domain.
+My custom domain was `blog.danreynolds.ca`.

 With everything setup, I now have a perfect way to say random things that might sometimes be enjoyable or possibly even useful.
-Blogging!
+Hurray for blogging!